-CAN’T HELP BUT NOTICE: As fate would have it, next door to our temporary apartment, the house is also being lifted.
-It too suffers from the occasional rising whims of the little brook near our house, about 2 miles down stream.
-With my new knowledge base on this subject, I’ve noticed a few things about this elevation that the casual observer would more than likely miss:
+As fate would have it, next door to our temporary apartment, the house is also being lifted.
+It too suffers from the occasional rising whims of the little brook near our house, about two miles down stream from our house.
+With my new knowledge base on this subject, I’ve noticed a few things about this elevation that the casual observer would be likely to miss.

 Style One – Build Foundation Up to the House